 Dive down to discover the many sources of relationship data.

 It is important to remember that relationships can be one-to-one, one-to-many or many-to-many.
 They can be uni-directional or bi-directional in nature.
 Understanding the differences can be key to the types of questions you ask and what insights you draw from the data.

-The deeper you go in connecting the associated entities and the information that aligns to their business practices, the richer the insights you'll uncover.
+The deeper you go in connecting the associated entities and the information that aligns to their business practices, the richer supply chain insights you'll uncover.
 Ultimately, these richer data points enable you to move beyond simple modeling based on internal historical data and produce sophisticated business models grounded in multifaceted business connections.